burakbayramli/emacs-jupyter/README.md

 ## DESCRIPTION

-emacs-ipython connects to an inprocess ipython / Jupyter kernel, executes notebook code, and displays the results automatically in a LaTeX or Markdown buffer.
+emacs-ipython connects to an in-process ipython / Jupyter kernel, executes notebook code, and displays the results automatically in a LaTeX or Markdown buffer.